Fujifilm XP130 vs Nikon P950

 It is notable that the P950 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The XP130 does not feature such a mic input.

 The P950 is a recent model that features in the current product line-up of Nikon.
-In contrast, the XP130 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XP130 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XP130 was succeeded by the Fujifilm XP140.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the XP130 and P950 can be found, respectively, in the Fujifilm XP130 Manual (free pdf) or the online Nikon P950 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm XP130 better than the Nikon P950 or vice versa?
 The listing below highlights the relative strengths of the two models.